Graph Structure Learning with Privacy Guarantees for Open Graph Data: Numerical Validation

 \section{Numerical Validation}

-We evaluate our approach on several synthetic datasets and eight real-life datasets, including six continuous and three discrete datasets.
-More details of the datasets are in Appendix B. Considering the effect of random noise, we run each experiment $10$ times and record the corresponding mean and standard deviation.
+We evaluate our approach on several synthetic datasets and eight real-world datasets, including six continuous and three discrete datasets.
+Considering the effect of random noise, we run each experiment $10$ times and record the corresponding mean and standard deviation.
+All the models were implemented in Python 3.9.
+All experiments were conducted using a device equipped with an M2 processor featuring an 8-core CPU.
+Our code is available at \href{https://github.com/MuhaoGuo/Structure_Learning_Graphical_Lasso}{\texttt{Github}}.